nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * Deletes the food item at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed food item list.
+* The `INDEX` refers to the index number shown in the displayed Food List.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​

 Result: